 Clocking, the informal term for rolling back the mileage on a vehicle's odometer.
 In the UK adjusting a vehicle's mileage itself is not a crime, but selling a vehicle with adjusted mileage is.
 If you purchase a clocked car then at best it will be worth much less than what you paid for it, and … Continue reading Will modernising vehicle standards prevent clocking?

 The European Commission (EC) has published proposals for a new European Data Act which aims to ensure that a wider range of stakeholders can be granted access to product usage data in order to foster competition and innovation.
-The legislation will also give more control to consumers to determine how data generated by their usage … Continue reading EU proposes new measures on the sharing of product usage data
+The legislation will also give more control to consumers to determine how data generated by their usage … Continue reading EU proposes new measures on the sharing of car data

 Car buyers warned of scams ahead of plate change